go-gitea/gitea/docs/content/usage/secrets.en-us.md

 # Secrets

 Secrets allow you to store sensitive information in your user, organization or repository.
-Secrets are available on Gitea 1.19+ and are only visible in 1.20+ when ACTIONS are enabled
+Secrets are available on Gitea 1.19+ and are only visible in 1.20+ when ACTIONS are enabled.

 # Naming your secrets